bio2ds-ucm/stromal-remodeling-egfr-nsclc/Data/README.md

 ## 1. Clinical cohorts (OSIRESP, OSIREAL, H12O TMA004)

-NanoString GeoMx Digital Spatial Profiling data of EGFR-mutant NSCLC biopsies collected at Hospital Universitario 12 de Octubre (Madrid).
+Bruker GeoMx Digital Spatial Profiler data of EGFR-mutant NSCLC patient biopsies.

 **Availability.** Data will be deposited in the Gene Expression Omnibus (GEO) upon publication.
 The GEO accession number will be added here at that time.
-Until then, requests for the raw DCC files can be addressed to the corresponding author.

 **Expected layout after download:**